 Most of the caves have now been transformed into modern homes, with many even serving as wine cellars thanks to the natural temperature-regulating properties of the stone.

 Did someone say wine?!
 Loire might not have the flash of Champagne or Bordeaux, but believe me - this area is a must-visit for wine enthusiasts.
 Ask our guests, I'm sure they'll vouch for me!

 Host to an earthy, mineral terroir (thanks to the tuffault limestone so prevalent here), the Loire is home to several well-known wine regions, including Chinon, Bourgeuil and Vouvray.
 With thousands of vineyards scattered across the area, you can sample the local goods - and meander through their Instagram-perfect vines—to your heart's content.

 Cheese.
 There, I said it, you can all relax.

-Touraine is something of a goat cheese Mecca.
-Its Chevre Fermier (farm fresh goat's cheese) will change your life.
-A number of types can be found here, but perhaps the most renowed is the Ste-Maure, a long cylinder-shape (buche, in french) rolled in ash.
-You'll know this cheese when you encounter it due to the wooden straw running through the middle - a technique that helps the cheese form as it ages, and has been used by cheese makers for more than a thousand years.
+The Loire Valley town of Touraine is something of a goat cheese Mecca.
+Its chèvre fermier (farm fresh goat's cheese) will change your life.
+A number of types can be found here, but perhaps the most renowned is the Sainte-Maure, a long cylinder-shape (bûche, in French) rolled in ash.
+You'll know this cheese when you encounter it due to the wooden straw running through the middle—a technique that helps the cheese form as it ages, and has been used by cheese makers for more than a thousand years.
 Best of all, much of the cheese made here is too fresh to export, making it an utterly authentic regional flavor.